beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 kubectl apply -f mysecret.yml
 ```

-!!! note "CLI only"
+??? note "CLI only"
     While convenient from a GitOps perspective, the YAML manifest is optional as secret can be create using the ```kubectl create secret``` command.

-The above are trivial operations as they are commons to any Kubernetes API objects.
+The above is trivial as they are commons to any Kubernetes API objects CURD operations.
 However, the sequence workflow might help with the mitigation path.
-The above operations can be resumed with the following diagram:
+The overall process can be drafted with the following diagram:

 ```mermaid
 sequenceDiagram